 You can't have deep work without the other partner to it.
 And that's rest.

-Working at Wildbit means four days of truly focused work where we solve hard problems and three days that you have completely to yourself to do whatever you need to recharge.
+Working a 4-day workweek at Wildbit means four days of truly focused work where we solve hard problems and three days we have completely to ourselves to do whatever we need to recharge.
 Thanks to three-day weekends, our team is happier, more committed, refreshed, and ready to go on Mondays.

 Since transitioning to a 4-day week, we’ve proven the naysayers wrong again and again.
 We’ve grown as a company, remained a strongly profitable business, and helped many other organizations recognize the value of focused work and the 4-day workweek.